 ABSTRACT

 This study developed a framework for assessing household earthquake preparedness in Bukoba Municipality, which lies in a low-to-moderate earthquake-prone zone.
-The study used a sequential exploratory mixed-method research design to develop a contextual framework, consisting of parameters, indicators, and sub-indicators, for assessing earthquake preparedness level in Bukoba.
+The study used a sequential exploratory mixed-methods research design to develop a contextual framework, consisting of parameters, indicators, and sub-indicators, for assessing earthquake preparedness levels in Bukoba.
 Two phases of data collection were employed.
-In the first phase, which aimed to develop an initial framework, data were gathered through documentary reviews, interviews, and focus group discussions, and in the second phase, which intended to validate and weight the framework’s parameters, indicators and sub-indicators, data were collected using a questionnaire survey.
-Classical content analysis was employed to establish initial preparedness parameters, indicators, and sub-indicators, whereas descriptive statistics were used to validate and weight the parameters, indicators, and sub-indicators.
-The study developed 5 contextual parameters, 16 indicators, and 45 sub-indicators to evaluate household earthquake preparedness in Bukoba Municipality.
-Among the 5 preparedness parameters, the residential building parameter received the highest weight, indicating it was the most significant to be considered in preparing, whereas the personal support network had the lowest weight, making it the least important of the 5.
+In the first phase, which aimed to develop an initial framework, data were gathered through documentary reviews, interviews, and focus group discussions; in the second phase, which designed to validate and weight the framework’s parameters, indicators,,.
+In the second phase, intended to validate and weight the framework’s parameters, indicators, and sub-indicators, data were collected via a questionnaire survey.
+Classical content analysis was employed to establish initial preparedness parameters, indicators, and sub-indicators, whereas descriptive statistics were used to validate and weight sub-indicators.
+The study developed five contextual parameters, 16 indicators, and 45 sub-indicators to evaluate household earthquake preparedness in Bukoba Municipality.
+Among the preparedness parameters, the residential building parameter had the highest weight, indicating it was the most significant to consider in preparing, whereas the personal support network had the lowest weight, making it the least important of the 5.
 The study recommends that the municipality use the developed framework to assess and identify underperforming parameters, indicators, and sub-indicators.

 Keywords: earthquake preparedness, framework, East African Rift Systems, Bukoba Municipality, Tanzania